sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jsonrpc-glib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A JSON-RPC library for GLib
+Short desc    : A JSON-RPC library for GLib
 URL          : https://git.gnome.org/browse/jsonrpc-glib/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Jsonrpc-GLib is a JSON-RPC library for GLib.
+Descript     : Jsonrpc-GLib is a JSON-RPC library for GLib.
 It includes support for
              : communicating as both a JSON-RPC client and server.
 Additionally,
              : supports upgrading connections to use GVariant for less runtime overhead.
 ```